Hemazyn/house_of_prophet/README.md

 To get a local copy up and running, follow these simple steps:

-- Clone the repository from GitHub.
+1. Clone the repository from GitHub.
-- Install dependencies using npm or yarn.
+2. Install dependencies using npm or yarn.
-- Start the development server.
+3. Start the development server.
-- Explore the House of Prophets platform locally.
+4. Explore the House of Prophets platform locally.

 ### Contribution

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or even pull requests to help improve the House of Prophets platform.
 Please adhere to our code of conduct and contribution guidelines.

-- - Inspired by the divine, driven by purpose.
+_Inspired by the divine, driven by purpose._